gabywald/ParselyGame/README.md

 # Parsely Game

-Some idea to do a "rétro 1980's" textutal video game inspired from "Parsely Game (see credits below and in [resources/1506997968929.pdf] ), a basic scenario is present.
+Some idea to do a "rétro 1980's" textual video game inspired from "Parsely Game (see credits below and in [resources/1506997968929.pdf] ), a basic scenario is present.

-One of the idea was to make a distant server to play.
+One of the idea was to make a distant server to play (i.e. some socket implementation available), REST could be an idea too !

+It could be a start for a MOO (Multi-User-Dungeon Object-Oriented) with multiple users on same play !

 Feel Free ("Open Code") to do a better game and gives Advices and / or Improvements.